Generates forecasts of bond yields for all model types

 FacLab <- LabFac(N = 1, DomVar = "Eco_Act", GlobalVar = "Gl_Eco_Act", Economy, ModelType)

-InpForOutEx[[ModelType]]$Forecasting <- list(WishForecast = 1, ForHoriz = 12, t0Sample = 1,
+WishForecast = 1, ForHoriz = 12, t0Sample = 1,

-t0Forecast = 143, ForType = "Expanding")
+t0Forecast = 143, ForType = "Expanding"

-Forecast <- ForecastYields(ModelType, ModelParaEx, InpForOutEx, FacLab, Economy,
+Forecast <- ForecastYields(ModelType, ParaSetEx, InpForOutEx, FacLab, Economy,

-WishBRW = 0, verbose = TRUE)
+WishBRW = FALSE, verbose = TRUE

 #> 4) OUT-OF-SAMPLE FORECASTING ANALYSIS